 Once we know the total amount of compensation we need to pay to everyone, we will be able to work out what your Payable Scheme Claim will be under the rules of the Scheme.

 It is likely that the final payment to you will be less than the Potential Redress amount shown.
-We will contact you again in due course to advise you of the final payment that will be made as a refund If any negative information has been reported on your credit file in respect of these loans, such as late payment statuses or a default, we will amend this once the Scheme of Arrangement has been completed.
+We will contact you again in due course to advise you of the final payment that will be made as a refund If any negative information has been reported on your credit file in respect of these loans, such as late payment statuses or default, we will amend this once the Scheme of Arrangement has been completed.

 Please make sure you’ve entered your bank details in the Claims Portal, and that you keep them up to date so that we can pay your Payable Scheme Claim.

 We expect that this will be in late 2020.
+The payment date has been changed.

 If you currently have a balance outstanding on a loan that one of our firms originally provided, you will be given the option to reduce that balance by the full amount of the Potential Redress payable to you, rather than received a reduced amount in cash.
 We’ll explain how this works in more detail on our website, and have provided an example